 - D. Conditional uses (subject to Article XXIX of this chapter):

 - (1) Private and parochial schools.

 - (2) Churches and places of worship.

 - (3) Public utilities.

 - (4) Community residence for the developmentally disabled, housing more than six (6) persons.

+- § 145-50.
+Development standards.

-- A. If a single-family home is proposed to be developed adjacent to an apartment or non-residential use which does not include a buffer area in accordance with the requirements of this chapter, then an additional 30 foot buffer strip, designed in accordance with the requirements of Article XXVI, shall be added along any required side or rear yard which abuts said apartment or non-residential use. - 8.
-All properties and uses shall also be subject to the general provisions under Article IV.
+- A. If a single-family home is proposed to be developed adjacent to an apartment or non-residential use which does not include a buffer area in accordance with the requirements of this chapter, then an additional 30 foot buffer strip, designed in accordance with the requirements of Article XXVI, shall be added along any required side or rear yard which abuts said apartment or non-residential use.